Skip to Content

 Taking up collecting as a hobby is one way to make being on the road more enjoyable.
 Think about something relatively easy and straightforward to collect.
 Some good examples are magnets, postcards, t-shirts, keychains, and other small souvenirs.
 Since you’ll more than likely be stopping at various truck stops, you should be able to find these items easily.

-For example, you can collect one magnet from every state you visit, or one postcard from every city or town.
-You can even get a different type of item from each place– They don’t all have to be the same!
-If you’re not into stereotypical souvenirs, you can choose anything you desire, such as teddy bears, spoons, hats, or maybe even novelty socks!
+If you’re not into stereotypical souvenirs, you can choose anything you desire, such as teddy bears, spoons, hats, or maybe even novelty socks.
 Not only will this make life on the road a bit more exciting, but you’ll have great memories to look back on for years to come!

-4. Exercise As A Hobby
+4. Exercise as a Hobby

 Exercise is important for everyone, especially truck drivers.
 Driving for long periods of time can wreak havoc on the body, and exercising can help keep you in the best shape so that you can perform your job efficiently.
 You can even make a hobby out of it.

-For example, try exercising when you take breaks at a truck stop, or before you get back on the road when you wake up in the morning.
+For example, try exercising when you take breaks at a truck stop or before you get back on the road when you wake up in the morning.
 Start with the simplest of exercises, such as walking or running, and then slowly progress to more intense exercises like squats or jump roping.
-You can try challenging yourself a little more each day, and make a sort of hobby out of seeing what goals you can attain.
-Perhaps you want to start by doing 10 minutes of squats, and then add 15 minutes of walking the next day, and then 10 minutes of push-ups.
-You can also research different exercises that can be done while on the road and incorporate them into your routine.
-Check out our previous blog about exercising on the road for more ideas!
+You can try challenging yourself a little more each day and making a sort of hobby out of seeing what goals you can attain.

-5. Starting a YouTube channel
+5. Starting a YouTube Channel

 Have you ever thought about being a YouTuber?
 If you’re comfortable being on camera, it might not be a bad idea.
 There are approximately 2.1 billion monthly active users on YouTube from all around the world and more than 800 million videos.
 Which is why we included it in our list of hobbies for truck drivers.
-With that being said, you never know who you might connect with.
-You may consider starting a channel where you document your daily life as a truck driver, share tips and tricks that may be helpful to other drivers, or just share interesting things you come across on the road.
-You can even document your collecting journey if you took that up as a hobby, too!
-There are so many possibilities, and it gives you a chance to be creative.

-6. Listening to audiobooks or podcasts
+6. Listening to Audiobooks or Podcasts

-There are thousands and thousands of audiobooks and podcasts out there across a wide variety of streaming platforms.
-This means there are hours upon hours worth of things to listen to.
-If you enjoy reading books, audiobooks are a great way to get your fill, all while your eyes are on the road!
-And if books aren’t really your thing, there are so many podcasts out there that you are bound to find something of interest.
+If books aren’t really your thing, there are so many podcasts out there that you are bound to find something of interest.
 From true crime and comedy to interviews and health and fitness-focused podcasts, there is truly something for everyone.
 And with many podcasts having a large number of episodes, you’ll never get bored!
-If you’re not comfortable listening to audiobooks or podcasts while driving, you can always listen while you take breaks or as you wind down to sleep in your cab.

 So?
 What will you choose as your next hobby while on the road?